Banias: Crusader/Ayyubid period

 Probably at the same time, the city was passed to Al-Mu'azzam's brother, al-'Aziz 'Uthman.
 For a while it was ruled as the hereditary principality of the dynast and his sons.
 The fourth prince, al-Sa'id Hasan, surrendered it to As-Salih Ayyub in 1247.
 He later tried to retake the land, at the time of An-Nasir Yusuf, but was imprisoned.

 In 1252 Banias was attacked by the forces of the Seventh Crusade and took it, but they were driven out by the garrison of Subeiba.

 Al-Sa'id Hasan of Banias, released by Hulegu during the Mongol invasion of Syria, allied with him, and took part in the Battle of Ain Jalut.

+In 1209, a Jewish traveler and rabbi, Samuel ben Samson visited Banias after visiting Bar'am.
+He identified the site, which he called Pameas, with the ancient city of Dan.
+He adds that "beyond this city is the sepulchre of Iddo the Prophet," whose burial there was also mentioned by another Jewish traveler, Rabbi Jacob, in 1255/1256.
+Around 1300, Syrian geographer al-Dimashqi wrote of Banias: "It is a very ancient and well-fortified town, and there is plenty of sage plant here.
+The soil and climate are good, and water is abundant.
+There are many remains of the Greeks here.
+It was built, it is said, by Balniâs (Pliny) the Sage…"

 During the Mamluk period, Banias served as the provincial seat of a subdistrict ('amal) subordinate to Damascus.
 It controlled all of the northern part of the Golan, in addition to the southern parts of Mt.
 Hermon.
 According to Marom, it was "an important fortress town [...] with its military command located in Qal‘at al- Ṣubayba overlooking the town, on the border between the provinces of Ṣafad and Damascus."